agrija9/Avalinguo-Audio-Set/README.md

 ![Waveforms and mel-spectrograms of ESC-10 dataset recordings](https://github.com/karoldvl/ESC-10/raw/master/ESC-10.png "Waveforms and mel-spectrograms of ESC-10 dataset recordings")

-A paper and a side repository with more detailed description about audio classification will be available in due course.
+**Another repository with more detailed description about audio classification implementing ML techniques will be available in due course (paper attached).**

-The audioset is currently growing in size and is being maintained by reserachers from the Intelligent Systems Department at ITESM.
+The audioset is currently being maintained by reserachers from the Intelligent Systems Department at ITESM.
 If you want to contribute to this project feel free to reach me at apreciado42@uabc.edu.mx.